nicholasegurley/nicholasegurley.github.io/_posts/2025-11-19-introduction.md

 - What can I build that can solve those problems?
 - And probably most importantly, how do I design something that fits within a normal home budget?

 This article introduces *The Curiosity Stack*, describing the homelab that now powers my development, my AI experimentation, and my family’s everyday digital life.
-I'm hoping these articles can help someone else who is also thinking about making the plunge into building their own homelab.
+I'm hoping these articles can help others who are also thinking about making the plunge into building their own homelabs.

 ### How I Began Designing a Homelab